mitmanz/mitmanz/README.md

 Hey, I am Mitch.
-I am a Computational Scientist with research interests in distributed learning, brain-computer interfaces, and causality.
+I am a Computational Scientist with research interests in brain-computer interfaces, cognitive systems, and causal reasoning.

 <!--
 **mitmanz/mitmanz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.